 A computational network that realizes a computation has certain concurrency properties.
 The goal of the concurrency model is to quantify the presence of the different concurrency properties in a computational network.
 Concurrency is influenced by many things.
 It is for instance influenced by the way the computation is divided over the different compute nodes in the computational network and by the communication within the network.
 It can also be influenced by the compute platform or the used (run-time) scheduler.
 This (run-time) scheduler assigns the nodes to processors on which they execute.
 We are interested in the concurrency properties that are determined by the computational network itself and not its implementation environment, because we want to have a computational network that has good concurrency properties for many environments in which it may operate.
 Only in a later design phase, we propose to consider the environment and fine tune the concurrency in the computational network to this environment.

-However, this phase is not considered in this paper.
+However, this phase is not considered in the core part of this paper.
+Section 7 briefly returns to this aspect.
 To leave out the effects caused by the implementation environment, we assume that a compute node can execute as soon as the required data becomes available and furthermore that nodes do not have to wait for data on the input ports of the computational network.
 Using logical time, these assumptions can easily be realized.

 An important goal of the concurrency measures is that they provide a global direction when optimizing the concurrency.
 To realize this, all measures are normalized to the range [0, 1], in which a value of 1 means that the measured concurrency property is optimal and a value close to 0 means that it is very bad.
 The measures should besides the global direction also provide enough detail to find the concurrency bottlenecks.
 For this reason, a detailed measure per node is defined.
 We next introduce all five concurrency measures and motivate their applicability.
-We end the section with a short discussion on how the different measures can be used by a system designer, and why all five measures are necessary.
+The use of all measures in a design-space exploration strategy is discussed in Section 5.